6 Anti Inflammatory Supplements That Actually Work

 These are some of the most common drivers of the harmful type of inflammation that you don’t want in your body.

-And it is this type of inflammation that can be addressed by using the right supplements.
+That’s the bad news, the good news is that this type of inflammation can be addressed with the right supplements.

-Before we talk about these supplements please consider this:
+Before we talk about these supplements you need to understand this concept:

-Each supplement that we will discuss is often beneficial for treating specific types of inflammation.
+Each supplement mentioned here is often beneficial for treating specific types of inflammation depending on their cause and location.

 #1.
 Alpha-lipoic acid